Record number of Perse students receive university offers from overseas

 Megan Carmichael (Upper Sixth) has won a full athletics scholarship to study at California’s University of the Pacific, where she will join their tennis squad and represent them in the Division I West Coast Conference.

-Victoria Leung (Upper Sixth) received offers from UCLA and UC San Diego to join their pre-medical programmes, while Ruben Giuliani (2020) and Ashwin Vivekanandan (2019) have accepted offers from Brown and the University of Michigan respectively.
+Victoria Leung (Upper Sixth) received offers from UCLA and UC San Diego to join their pre-medical programmes, while Ruben Giuliani (2020) and Ashwin Vivekanandan (2019) have accepted offers from Yale and the University of Michigan respectively.

 Meanwhile, Alice Lord (Upper Sixth) has earned a place to read social and political sciences at the prestigious Sciences Po’s Poitiers campus, focusing on Latin American and Caribbean affairs.